Tol'able David

-Synopsis
+Plot

 David Kinemon, youngest son of West Virginia tenant farmers, longs to be treated like a man by his family and neighbors, especially Esther Hatburn, the pretty girl who lives with her grandfather on a nearby farm.
 However, he is continually reminded that he is still a boy, "tol'able" enough, but no man.

 David eventually gets a chance to prove himself when outlaw Iscah Hatburn and his sons Luke and "Little Buzzard", distant cousins of the Kinemons' Hatburn neighbors, move into the Hatburn farm, against the will of Esther and her grandfather.
 Esther initially tells David not to interfere, saying he is no match for her cousins.
 Later, the cousins kill David's pet dog and cripple his older brother while the latter is delivering mail and taking passengers to town in his Hackney carriage.
 Out of a sense of honor, David's father intends to visit vigilante justice on the Hatburns' cousins rather than rely on the local sheriff, but is prevented by an abrupt and fatal heart attack.
 David is determined to go after the Hatburns in his father's place, but his mother pleads with him, arguing that he will surely die and that with his father dead and brother crippled, the household, including his brother's wife and infant son, depends on him.

 The now fatherless Kinemon family is turned out of the farm and is forced to move into a small house in town.
 David asks for his brother's old job of driving the hack, but is told he is too young.
 However, he finds work at the general store.
 Later, when the hack's regular driver is fired for drunkenness, David finally has a chance to drive the hack.
 He loses the mailbag near the Hatburn farm, where it is found by Luke.
 David goes to the Hatburn farm to demand the mailbag.
 He is refused and gets into an argument with the cousins, during which he is shot in the arm.
 David then shoots Iscah and the younger son and later, after a prolonged fight with the older brother (meant to recall the story of David and Goliath), emerges victorious.
 Esther flees for help and makes it to the village, telling that David has been killed.
 As a crowd prepares to go look for David, he arrives in the hack with the bag of mail, badly injured, and collapses.
 It is clear to all that David, no longer merely "tol'able", is a real man and a hero.